thiras/OctoBot-Tentacles/Trading/Mode/funding_rate_arbitrage_trading_mode/INTEGRATION_SUMMARY.md

 ### For Users
 1. Add the trading mode to your OctoBot configuration
 2. Configure exchange connections for arbitrage
-3. Set up the FundingRateArbitrageStrategyEvaluator
+3. Set up the FundingRateArbitrageEvaluator
 4. Adjust parameters based on risk tolerance
 5. Monitor initial trades to validate setup